What Exercises Can Elderly People With Limited Mobility Do?

 3.Stick with it.

 It takes about a month for a new activity to become a habit.
 Write down your reasons for exercising and a list of goals and post them somewhere visible to keep you motivated.
 Focus on short-term goals, such as improving your mood and reducing stress, rather than goals such as weight loss, which can take longer to achieve.
 It’s easier to stay motivated if you enjoy what you’re doing, so find ways to make exercise fun.
-Listen to music or watch a TV show while you workout, or exercise with friends.
+Listen to music while you workout, or exercise with friends.

 4.Expect ups and downs.